• Mental Health

 Mantra meditations can help with stress, depression, and anxiety by re-centering your focus and encouraging deep body relaxation.1 They can be done by themselves, or incorporated into larger, structured meditation practices.
 Mantra-based meditations are not too difficult to learn and utilize, making them a good option for someone looking for a new way to center themselves.

-Dealing with anxiety can be difficult, but you don’t have to do it alone.
-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Complete a brief questionnaire and get matched with the right therapist for you.
+Anxiety is treatable with therapy.
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Take a free online assessment and get matched with the right therapist for you.

 Types of Mantras